 I recently had the honour of being invited to speak to a university class of young students learning about chronic illness.
 (The word “young”, of course, is relative, since almost everybody on earth is now so much younger than I am).
 These students were absolutely terrific – enthusiastic, smart, full of questions and ideas about healthcare.
 But about halfway through our 3-hour class together, I began to observe a pattern in the way some of them approached their small group exercise assignment.
 Continue reading “A solution in search of a problem”

-Blogging sometimes feels like a cross between therapy (writing about what I’m obsessing over at any given moment) and planning a classroom lecture (getting my own thoughts in order about very specific subjects).
+Blogging sometimes feels like a cross between therapy (writing about what I’m obsessing over at any given moment) and planning a classroom lecture (getting emerging research, current journal references and my own thoughts in order about very specific subjects).

 But if you’ve been here before, you already know that one of my favourite parts of noodling away on this blog is the interactive response from my readers.
 This is always a two-way street.
 Your comments make me laugh, they make me cry, they almost always make me want to respond.
 My favourite kind of reader comment: “I thought I was the only one who felt this way. . . “

-But what some of you may not know is that sometimes, readers can also make me feel tired and cranky.
+But what some of you may not know is that sometimes, reader comments can also make me feel tired and cranky.
 Continue reading “Failure to inspire”